 Espiritu Santo is Vanuatu’s biggest island, but most of it is unaccessible by road.
-However due to the troubles in WWII the Americans soon came scampering down bringing their massive ships with equipment to build runways, hospitals and roads and they pretty mush set up the infrastructure that is still here today.
+However due to the troubles in WWII the Americans soon came scampering down bringing their massive ships with equipment to build runways, hospitals and roads and they pretty much set up the infrastructure that is still here today.

 This was the largest US military base west of Pearl Harbor.
 At one time there were 30 cinemas!
 In the 1990s they discovered a WWII plane crashed in dense bush.
+(Which we also wandered over, just 5 minutes along the road from Million Dollar Point).

 Million Dollar Point is all about the American’s ungracious departure…